vicendominguez/no_buffer_yaoweibin_nginx_patch/README.md

 At the moment, it is not possible avoid the buffering in the POST requests in NGINX.
 If you are working uploading large files to a backend, you know i am meaning.

-Tengine has a patch (yaoweibin?) to solve it and it appears like a feature in its webpage: http://tengine.taobao.org/
+Tengine has a patch (yaoweibin?) to solve it and it appears as a feature in its webpage: http://tengine.taobao.org/

     * Sends unbuffered upload directly to HTTP and FastCGI backend servers, which saves disk I/Os.